realworldocaml/book/book/variables-and-functions/README.md

 val ( |> ) : 'a -> ('a -> 'b) -> 'b = <fun>
 ```

-It's not quite obvious at first what the purpose of this operator is: it just
+It's not quite obvious at first what the purpose of this operator is:
-takes a value and a function and applies the function to the value.
-Despite
+it just takes a value and a function and applies the function to the
-that bland-sounding description, it has the useful role of a sequencing
+value.
+Despite that bland-sounding description, it has the useful role
-operator, similar in spirit to using the pipe character in the UNIX shell.
+of a sequencing operator, similar in spirit to using the pipe
-Consider, for example, the following code for printing out the unique
+character in the UNIX shell.
+Consider, for example, the following
-elements of your `PATH`.
-Note that `List.dedup` that follows removes
+code for printing out the unique elements of your `PATH`.
+Note that
-duplicates from a list by sorting the list using the provided comparison
+`List.dedup_and_sort` that follows removes duplicates from a list by
+sorting the list using the provided comparison
 function.[lists/duplicate removal]{.idx}[duplicates,
+removing]{.idx}[List.dedup_and_sort]{.idx}[operators/sequencing
-removing]{.idx}[List.dedup]{.idx}[operators/sequencing operators]{.idx}
+operators]{.idx}

 ```ocaml env=main
 # open Stdio